29th of May, 2015, Muhammadu Buhari became Nigerian Head of State during a global oil crisis. Déjà vu.

 Fixed Exchange Rates Make Sense

 Nigeria is not an anomaly; many countries operate fixed exchange rate regimes – including rich ones.
-Both Sweden and Denmark peg their currencies against the euro.
+Denmark pegs its currency to the euro.

 We know that fixed exchange rates provide stability in export and import prices as well as reduce the costs of exchange rate fluctuations.
 This is extremely attractive for businesses and encourages investment.
 Moreover, fixed exchange rates can help countries achieve their macroeconomic objectives; for example, by undervaluing your currency to keep exports cheaper than they ought to be, a strategy China has often been accused of employing.

 In our case, Nigeria uses its fixed exchange rate regime to maintain a strong naira, which keeps inflation in check and makes our import cravings more affordable.
 One drawback of this policy, however, is that a strong currency makes our exports uncompetitive.
 This matters once we consider campaigns such as the 'Buy Naija to Grow the Naira' campaign – Nigerians won't buy 'Naija' if the alternative foreign good is cheaper because the naira is overvalued.

 At the same time, one rarely discussed advantage of a properly implemented fixed exchange rate regime for Nigeria is the capacity to 'import' credible monetary policy.
 With a dollar peg, the CBN is compelled by the Monetary Trilemma to mimic the U.S. Federal Reserve or effectively shut its financial borders.
 This constraint can be beneficial for central banks that struggle with independence and credibility.
 Zimbabwe is intimately familiar with the danger of leaving monetary policy to a politicised central bank: 175 quadrillion Zimbabwean dollars exchanged for five American dollars.